 - Now browse for the presentation file you would like to embed.
-Once you select a file, click Ok twice to close both windows.
-You will see that the presentation you’ve selected appear as a thumbnail on your slide.
+Once you select a file, click OK twice to close both windows.
+You will see that the presentation you’ve selected appears as a thumbnail on your slide.

-- Your embedded presentation can play either by clicking on a presentation thumbnail in a slideshow view or automatically.
+- Your embedded presentation can play either by clicking on the presentation thumbnail in the slideshow view or automatically.

 To have it start playing automatically in PowerPoint 2007, go to the Animations tab, then select Custom Animation.
-Chose the embedded presentation thumbnail and click Add Effect > Object Actions > Show.
+Choose the embedded presentation thumbnail and click Add Effect > Object Actions > Show.